tinymce/tinymce-docs/plugins/comments.md

 Follow this procedure to delete all conversations in the document:

 1. From the navigation menu, choose **File** -> **Delete all conversations** option to delete all the comments in a document.
-1. The following decision dialog box will appear:
+1. The following decision dialog box will appear:<br />
 ![**Delete all conversations**]({{site.baseurl}}/images/decision2.png)
 1. Click **Ok** to remove the all the comments or **Cancel** to dismiss the action.